secrethub/secrethub-http-proxy/README.md

 The SecretHub Proxy opens up the configured SecretHub account over HTTP.
 This moves the responsibility of securing your secrets to the domain of network security, which comes with its own risks.
-So use this with caution and make sure the account has access to only those secrets it absolutely needs.
+So use this with caution and make sure the credential you pass in only has access to only those secrets it needs.

 It is recommended to [create a service account](https://secrethub.io/docs/reference/service-command/), tightly control it with [access rules](https://secrethub.io/docs/reference/acl-command/), and use the service credential instead of your own SecretHub account.

 ```